Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking: Method

 After measuring $m_{n+1}=\pm 1$, the posterior distribution is obtained by using Eq.~(\ref{eq:posterior_FBS}), after which it is fit to a Gaussian using the method of moments, i.e., by calculating its mean and variance~\cite{Ferrie2013}

 and using these values to construct the new prior to be a Gaussian distribution with mean and variance $\mu_{n+1}$ and $\sigma^2_{n+1}$ [see Fig.~\ref{fig:fig1_FBS}(b)].
-This scheme is repeated $N$ times to obtain a sufficiently narrow distribution with exponential scaling given by Eq.~(\ref{eq:FBS_update}).
+This scheme is repeated $N$ times to obtain a sufficiently narrow distribution with exponential scaling with the number of measurements given by Eq.~(\ref{eq:FBS_update}) \footnote{Note that we do not claim exponential scaling with sensing time, which is fundamentally bounded by the Heisenberg limit $\sigma^2(\varepsilon) \sim 1/\tau^2$.
+Instead, our protocol achieves exponential scaling with the number of single-shot measurements $N$.}.